bertil291utn/mb-hogar/README.md

 ## Improvements

-It'll be shown all products and add gateway payments like Stripe or any local one
+- We will show all products and add gateway payments like Stripe or other local payment methods

 ## Getting Started